 The South-Central Region includes the following major communities: 100 Mile House, Burns Lake, Fort St. James, Fraser Lake, McBride, Quesnel, Valemount, Vanderhoof and Williams Lake.
-UNBC offers courses in cooperation with the Williams Lake campus of the Thompson Rivers University, the College of New Caledonia, and other local educational agencies.
+UNBC offers courses in cooperation with the Williams Lake campus of Thompson Rivers University, the College of New Caledonia, and other local educational agencies.

 In the Region we offer a wide variety of UNBC courses to assist students in achieving their goals of obtaining a degree, enhancing knowledge of their career or pursuing general interests.
-Offerings to date have included Anthropology, Commerce, English, Education, First Nations Studies, Geography, History, Nursing, Psychology, Social Work, Women's Studies and others.
+Offerings to date have included Anthropology, Commerce, English, First Nations Studies, Geography, History, Nursing, Psychology, Social Work, Women's Studies and others.
 Delivery is face-to-face or via a range of distance delivery modes including audioconference and Web.
 Degrees may be completed in Social Work, Nursing, English, Education and History in Quesnel, and in First Nations Studies in Williams Lake.

-Office of the Registrar
+Registrar, Office of

-The Office of the Registrar is involved in many aspects of a student's academic life on a variety of topics including: admissions, course and exam scheduling, financial aid and awards, course registration, and transcripts.
-In addition to admitting and enrolling students, the Office of the Registrar's professional staff is responsible for producing the academic calendars, academic policies and procedures, and much more.
+The Office of the Registrar is involved in many aspects of a student's academic life including admissions, course and exam scheduling, course registration, and transcripts.
+In addition to admitting and enrolling students, and tracking student progress.
+The Office of the Registrar's professional staff is responsible for producing the academic calendars, enforcing academic policies and procedures, and much more.